rceid/transport_weather/README.md

 # This repository contains code for Raymond Eid's project for MPCS 53014 - Big Data Application Architecture.

+## 0. Video Overview
+The video at this [link](https://www.loom.com/share/9f9fd4db9b854d2f9e5ada41c6b983ef) gives and overview of the application interface as well as the batch, serving, and speed layers.
+Machine learning models are briefly discussed as well.
+___

 ## 1. App and speed layer info: